realkemon/home/pages/etl_frostbite.md

 * Moved flying lamp models to be attached to girder in Axis garage. *(Thank you Aciz for reporting)*
 * Adjusted player collision on cliff near transmitter to prevent glitching on the roof. *(Thank you Aciz for reporting)*
-* [TODO] Improve lighting in balcony hallway  at inner courtyard.
+* Improved lighting in balcony hallway at inner courtyard.
 * [TEST] Fixed player collision on the Axis CP. *(Thank you Aciz for reporting)*
-* [TODO] Prevent winter trees from overwriting default shaders on other maps. *(Thank you Aciz for reporting)*
+* Adjusted shader for winter trees to prevent overwriting default shaders on other maps. *(Thank you Aciz for reporting)*

 ### version 11